Meet Our Team

 John has extensive experience in the cryptocurrency field and established and oversees EEC Solutions' mining efforts.
 He is also fluent in both English and Spanish.

-He has received numerous awards for leadership and superior performance during his multiple overseas assignments.
-Mr. Brill served in a variety of leadership and staff positions during his service.
+He has received numerous awards for leadership and superior performance during his multiple CONUS and overseas assignments.
+Mr. Garavanta served in a variety of leadership and staff positions during the course of his military service.

 Ambassador Harry K. Thomas Jr.